NASA-IMPACT/veda-features-api/docs/DEPLOYDETAILED.md

 ## Building Docker Image, Putting on ECR, Forcing a Deployment

+This verbose and manual document show show exactly how our CI/CD deployment pipeline works.
+Take note that we are using `grep` below to whittle down which project and environment we are targeting from all the potential output

+0. Install `jq` because it's awesome: https://formulae.brew.sh/formula/jq

-0. Make sure you've built your local docker branch and it's up to date with any branch changes
+1. Make sure you've built your local docker branch and it's up to date with any branch changes

     ```bash
     $ docker build -t veda-wfs3-api:latest .
     ```

-1. List existing ECR repositories using "aws-cli":
+2. List existing ECR repositories using "aws-cli":

     ```bash
-    $ aws ecr describe-repositories
+    $ AWS_PROFILE=<region> aws ecr describe-repositories
     {
         "repositories": [
             {